 But would it surprise you if I told you there are different levels of gratitude?

 Ordinary gratitude is something most of us practice.
 It is reactive and often superficial.
-Like saying thank you after receiving a gift or when someone holds a door open for you.
-Or saying grace before we eat or maybe waving your hand in thanks when someone lets you merge into traffic.
+For example, saying thank you after receiving a gift or when someone holds a door open for you.
+Or saying grace before we eat.
+Maybe even waving your hand in thanks when someone lets you merge into traffic.

 These are all good things, and we should express this kind of gratitude every day.
 But there is another level of gratitude we all have the opportunity to practice.

-The next level is exceptional gratitude.
-This kind of gratitude is intentional, proactive and remarkable.
+We call the next level exceptional gratitude.
+Exceptional gratitude is intentional, proactive and remarkable.
 It moves beyond being grateful for the obvious and observable.
 It allows you to perceive the mustard seed of potential in every situation and move toward giving thanks for the smallest things.

 “Give thanks in all circumstances, for this is God’s will for you in Christ Jesus.” – 1 Thessalonians 5:18 NIV